202C-Pilot/202C-Master-Course/forums-class-discussions.md

-## Class Discussion Forum for Week 1

-CD1: Introductions

-## Class Discussion Forum for Week 2

-CD2: Defining Tech Comm

-## Class Discussion Forum for Week 3

-CD3:

-## Class Discussion Forum for Week 4

-CD4: Discussion of sample IRGs.

-## Class Discussion Forum for Week 5

-CD5:

-## Class Discussion Forum for Week 6

-Insert discussion prompt here.

-## Class Discussion Forum for Week 7

-CD7: Discussion of letters and sample letters.

-## Class Discussion Forum for Week 8

-CD7: Discussion of resumes and sample resumes.

-## Class Discussion Forum for Week 9

-Insert discussion prompt here.

-## Class Discussion Forum for Week 10

-CD10: Discussion of sample tech descriptions.

-## Class Discussion Forum for Week 11

-Insert discussion prompt here.

-## Class Discussion Forum for Week 12

-Insert discussion prompt here.

-## Class Discussion Forum for Week 13

-CD13: Discussion of sample instruction sets

-## Class Discussion Forum for Week 14

-Insert discussion prompt here.

-## Class Discussion Forum for Week 15

-Insert discussion prompt here.
+## Class Discussion 1

+Since we'll be working together as a community of writers this semester, it behooves us to begin by getting to know each other.
+For this class discussion, tell us a little about yourself, like

+* Where are you from?
+* What are your career interests?
+* What are your hobbies?
+* What do you hope to gain from this class?

+Then, once you've introduced yourself to the class, connect with your classmates by responding to their introductions.
+Feel free to talk about shared interests, experiences, and/or concerns.
+Remember, we're all in this together.

+## Class Discussion 2

+* Defining Tech Comm

+## Class Discussion 3

+* Analyzing Your Audience and Purpose

+## Class Discussion 4

+* Discussion of sample IRGs.
+* Researching Your Subject

+## Class Discussion 5

+* Understanding the Writing Process

+## Class Discussion 6

+* Understanding Ethical and Legal Considerations

+## Class Discussion 7

+* Discussion of letters and sample letters.
+* Preparing Job Application Materials.

+## Class Discussion 8

+* Discussion of resumes and sample resumes.
+* Communicating Persuasively

+## Class Discussion 9

+* Organizing Your Information

+## Class Discussion 10

+* Discussion of sample tech descriptions.
+* Writing Technical Definitions and Descriptions

+## Class Discussion 11

+* Writing Coherent Documents

+## Class Discussion 12

+* Designing Documents

+## Class Discussion 13

+* Discussion of sample instruction sets
+* Writing Instructions

+## Class Discussion 14

+* Creating Graphics

+## Class Discussion 15

+* Writing Effective Sentences